donut9164/Planthings/README.md

 ## Usage

-To use the project, follow these steps:
+To use the website, follow these steps:

 1. Open your web browser and navigate to [Planthings](https://planthings-gardenhub.web.app/).
 2. Enter your location to find suitable plants for your area.